ZanyP4nda/Pass-Gen-Site/README.md

 # Password-Generator-Site
-A website that generates random secure passwords
+A website that generates random secure passwords.
+This website is run on React.